linkedin/kafka-monitor/README.md

 A typical test may start some producers/consumers, take predefined sequence of actions periodically, report metrics, and validate metrics against some assertions.
 For example, Kafka Monitor can start one producer, one consumer, and bounce a random broker (say if it is monitoring a test cluster) every 5 minutes; the availability and message loss rate can be exposed via JMX metrics that can be collected and displayed on a health dashboard in real-time; and an alert is triggered if message loss rate is larger than 0.

-To allow tests to be composable from reusable modules, we implement the logic of periodic/long-running actions in services.
+To allow tests to be composed from reusable modules, we implement the logic of periodic/long-running actions in services.
 A service will execute the action in its own thread and export metrics.
 We have the following services to start with:

 - Produce service, which produces message to kafka and export produce rate and availability.
 - Consume service, which consumes message from kafka and export message loss rate, message duplicate rate and end-to-end latency.
 This service depends on the produce service to provide messages that encode certain information.